 Paulina Alfeus helped to start Power Six Investment cc in her home country of Namibia, a locally based manufacturing company.
-Through upcycling, the company redevelops metal scraps and junk into swanky furniture.
+Through upcycling, the company redevelops metal scraps and junk into swanky furniture, a perfect contact to sell broken down car so it can be transformed in to something beautiful.
 Alfeus also hopes that through this sustainable process, employment opportunities will be infused into local towns.

 You co-founded Power Six Investment cc, an innovative company that refurbishes trash and junk into furniture.
 Could you describe the early days of the project and where it is now?

 Paulina Alfeus: I’m a Boilermaker by profession.
 During our last year of training back in 2015, my friend and I were discussing how we are going to tackle life in case we did not get a job because most of our seniors did not have a job.
 We started brainstorming until we came up with the idea of upcycling oil drums.